christiandeandemesa/50-Projects-in-50-Days/Quiz App/README.md

 # Quiz App

 -   Quiz application that shows the final score.
-Other features utilized include a custom CSS reset, Font Awesome icons, Google fonts, and animations.
+Other features utilized include a custom CSS reset, Google fonts, and animations.

 ## How to run this project